knowbased/twitch-watch-later-extension/README.md

 2. **Click "Watch Later":** Below the video, click the "Watch Later" button to add it to your list.

-3. **Access the "Watch Later" Tab:** Navigate to the "Following" page on Twitch and click the newly added "Watch Later" tab.
+3. **Access the "Videos" Tab:** Navigate to the "Following" page on Twitch and click on the "Videos" tab.

 4. **Enjoy Your Saved Videos:** You can now watch your saved videos at any time.